mukundvarma/denoisify/README.md

 > When changing the default ports in the configuration, remember to change
 > them in the Dockerfile and the *docker run* command.

-First build the Docker image.
+Build the Docker image.

 ```bash
 docker build -t streamlit-app .
 ```

-Then run the container.
+Run the container.

 ```bash
 docker run -dp 8501:8501 streamlit-app